How we can help you

 - Offering individual or group based therapy.

-We look after patients in our hospital as well as provide outpatient appointments after you leave our hospital and are living in the community.
+We look after patients in our hospital as well as provide follow up outpatient appointments after you leave our hospital.

 If you think you or someone you care living in the community may benefit from Occupational Therapy services in their home, you can call the Northern Network Access and Referral Centre on 9369 0400.

 Our qualified Occupational Therapists are part of multidisciplinary teams working across Prince of Wales Hospital.